avocadosquirrel/Portfolio_DMR/README.md

 ![](/images/GlaciersMelting.jpg)
 <br/>

+Since August 2020, I have worked on an estimated 15 projects with Omdena, to which I contributed first as a Lead Machine Learning Engineer, to later on take over the role of the Technical Mentor and Healthcare Domain Expert.
+My collaboration with Omdena allows me to broaden my horizon, stay up-to-date with state-of-the-art technology, and see into fields such as time-series analysis and computer vision, which have not yet been the main focus in my main job, this far.

+In February 2021, I joined Dedalus Healthcare as a freelancer to develop "Clinical Self-Service" functionalities during half a year.
+Thereafter, I was transferred from the Spanish to the Belgian Team to again focus primarily on Natural Language Processing.
+Although NLP has been the main focus of my work these past years, I truly enjoy working with numerical data.
+I consider time-series problems, including anomaly detection problems, in the healthcare domain to be one of those examples, which require not only technical and coding skills, but above all also a proper understanding of the underlying biological mechanisms, to allow for a proper selection and design of the modeling strategies to be applied.

 In case you are curious about where I see myself in 5 or 10 years, I have to admit wondering about that, too.
 The world is too dynamic for me to have such an answer at hand already today.
 I will thus just continue sowing my little plants in our garden, in the continuous hope of by whichever means being able to contribute to making this world a better place to live.
 Be it for patients of any species, children of any ethnicity or any other living creature (note: Sars-COV2 is not part of the object class "living creature", but relies on animal cells to express its genes).